EngineersNeedArt/Anna-Analog-Computer/Anna MAIN Pixie/README.md

 <img src="images/Anna (MAIN, Lotka-Volterra Strip Chart).png" alt="Strip Chart screenshot" width="240">
 </div>

 The Strip Chart is a moving metering mode that can display all 5 source inputs with roughly 4 seconds of history visible.
 The vertical rules that scroll by mark off 1 second intervals.
-The *options button*  allows you to toggle the number of inputs displayed. *Overload* is represented by the lables flashing.
+The *options button*  allows you to toggle the number of inputs displayed. *Overload* is represented by the labels flashing.

 ***(NOTE: in the screenshot only 2 inputs are enabled.)***